12/05 New

 "I want to try and help these folks, not just put them in jail and throw away

 the key," Gray said Monday afternoon.
-Gray, a former police officer, said the
+Gray, a former police officer, said

-tougher penalties would chase prostitutes out of the state and save cities
+the tougher penalties would chase prostitutes out of the state and save cities

 police enforcement costs.
-The bill calls for a mandatory 30-day jail term for
+The bill calls for a mandatory 30-day jail term

-charged as a felony with punishment up to one year in prison.
+be charged as a felony with punishment up to one year in prison.
 The law would

 apply to prostitutes and their customers.